Suggested Searches

 Program Manager: Michael Bonsteel

-GSFC Medical and Environmental Management Division (MEMD) staff routinely correspond with personnel from other organizations on existing and new projects and update the air permits to reflect changes in equipment and processes.
-Annual fuel usage, compliance, and emissions reports are submitted to the Maryland Department of the Environment and US Environmental Protection Agency for Greenbelt, and to the Virginia Department of Environmental Quality for Wallops.
-MEMD monitors air permits and conducts periodic site inspections and document reviews of GSFC air programs.
+Goddard Medical and Environmental Management Division (MEMD) staff routinely correspond with personnel from other organizations on existing and new projects and update the air permits to reflect changes in equipment and processes.
+Annual fuel usage, compliance, and emissions reports are submitted to the Maryland Department of the Environment and U.S. Environmental Protection Agency (EPA) for Greenbelt, and to the Virginia Department of Environmental Quality for Wallops.
+MEMD monitors air permits and conducts periodic site inspections and document reviews of all Goddard air programs.
 Records are gathered on a monthly or quarterly basis to meet compliance monitoring requirements.

 Why should you be concerned about air pollution?